-Notre Dame visual arts teacher Sandy LewAllen received word in early January that she will be presented with the inaugural "Inspiring High School Teacher Award" at the 2018 Scholastic Art awards ceremony next month at the Detroit Film Theater.
+On Tuesday, Feb.
+6, Notre Dame visual arts teacher Sandy LewAllen received the inaugural "Inspiring High School Teacher Award" at the 2018 Scholastic Art awards ceremony, which was held at the Detroit Film Theatre.

 According to Amy Armand, who is the director of recruitment for Detroit's College for Creative Studies and regional coordinator for the Scholastic Art Awards competition, LewAllen, who also serves as Notre Dame's visual and performing arts chair, was nominated by her students after the 2017 competition.

 "Last year, after the exhibits and ceremonies were over, I reached out to all students who had participated and asked if they would complete a survey to nominate a teacher who went above and beyond — to help them, push them, mentor them, and inspire them," Armand said.
 "I figured it's about time to start recognizing teachers like Sandy who go that extra mile all the time."